cornell-ece6745/ece6745-docs/docs/ece6745-tut00-remote-access.md

 laptop/workstation.

 The key to VS Code is installing the correct extensions.
-You will need extensions for the Verilog hardware description language (HDL).
+You will need extensions for the Verilog hardware description language (HDL), the Python programming language, and the C/C++ programming language.
 We also want to install a special extension which will enable remotely accessing the `ecelinux` servers using SSH.
 Choose _View > Extensions_ from the menubar.
 Enter the name of the extension in the ``Search Extensions in